-Iran says Israeli strikes on military bases caused ‘limited damage’
+Iran says two soldiers killed in Israeli strikes on military bases

 Israeli army says its response to ‘months of attacks’ by Iran was complete and warns Tehran against retaliation.

-Iran says Israeli air strikes that targeted military bases caused “limited damage” after Israel said it had “completed” its attack and warned against any retaliation.
+The Iranian army said two soldiers have been killed in Israeli air strikes that targeted military bases, after Israel said it had “completed” its attack and warned against any retaliation.

 The Israeli army struck military sites in Iran after 2am on Saturday (22:30 GMT on Friday) in response to what it said were months of attacks by “Iran and its proxies” in the region.